ZetaRift/TBot/README.md

 TBot
 ====

-A kinda simple irc bot
+A IRC bot coded in python